Accessibility statement

 What we are doing to improve accessibility

-We plan to identify and fix issues on a continuous basis.
+We aim to identify and fix issues on a continuous basis.

-Since August 2022 we have worked hard to make sure our site is accessible to all.
-This has involved reviewing content, refining the navigation and making technical changes to ensure we are confirming to WCAG 2.1.
-We are happy to be currently regarded as one of the most accessible NHS Trusts by specialists such as the Silktide Index.
+Since August 2022 we have worked hard to make sure our site is accessible.
+We have reviewed our content and refined the navigation.
+We have made technical changes to ensure we comply to WCAG 2.1.
+We are happy to be viewed as one of the most accessible NHS Trusts by specialists such as the Silktide Index.

 In November 2024 we fixed hundreds of issues.
-These fixes will allow screen-readers and keyboard only users to navigate our site much more smoothly.
+These allow users of screen readers and keyboard only users to more easily navigate our site.

-Our website includes the facility for people using it to be able to change the contrast of the site and view in either black and blue font on a yellow background or yellow and blue font on a black background.
-The button to activate this function can be found after clicking on the accessibility tools box at the top right of each webpage.
+Our website allows its users to change the contrast of the site.
+Users can view the site in either black or blue font on a yellow background.
+Or with a yellow and blue font on a black background.
+Select the accessibility tools box to activate this function.
+This appears at the top right of each webpage.

-Our Communications Team manages this website.
-It is designed to be used by as many people as possible.
+Our Communications Team manages the website.
+Its design should make it easy to use by as many people as possible.
 The text should be clear and simple to understand.
-You should be able to:
+Users are able to:

 • change colours, contrast levels, and fonts